ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 ### Overview

-Once the totals and components method is available on your computer you will be able to call the method on a set of data.
+Once you have downloaded the sml-small wheel package you will be able to import the T&C method and pass in data.

 The TCC markers returned determine if and what the method has corrected.

 * "S" is when the method stops early or the method is not completed
 * "N" is for no correction